 I am roughly directed into a triage room to wait.
 And wait.
 And wait.
 I try to sleep, but it is so hot in my room, I am coated in sweat.

-Loud howls start to come from the room next to me along with horrendous banging against the walks.
+Loud howls start to come from the room next to me along with horrendous banging against the walls.
 The person in the room next to me has entered into a psychosis and is tearing apart the recliners they provided us.
 Metal is clanging against the floor and the man, shrieking, started banging his head against the small glass window in the door.
 He breaks it.
 He keeps howling “kill me, kill me, kill me.”

 The staff was so ineffective at calming him down that the police had to be called in and restrain him.